circulosmeos/gztool/README.md

      -I INDEX: index file name will be 'INDEX'
      -l: list info contained in indicated index file

+Please, note that STDOUT is used for data extraction with `-bcd` modifiers.

 Examples of use
 ===============